OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-client-only-routes.md

 export default withDrupalOauthConsumer(PrivateRoute);
 ```

 This code uses the `withDrupalOauthConsumer` higher-order component to determine if the current user is logged in or not.
-And then conditionally renders the content of the route depending on that.
-If the user is authenticated render whatever component was passed in in `props.component`, if not redirect them to the front page.
+Then it conditionally renders the content of the route.
+If the user is authenticated, render whatever component was passed in in `props.component`; if not, redirect them to the front page.

 ## Define a `Profile` component